Through my work on this site I get to see a lot of interesting financial tools that people have created. Some of them are more useful than others.

 If you have a subscription not showing that you believe should be, you can go to the “Spending” menu item on the site, and from that page you can view all of your account spending.
 Just find the ledger item you want to add as a subscription, click on the gear icon on that line, and select “This is a subscription”.

 How much will this cost you?
-You'll be charged 25% of the first month's savings that Trim gets you.
+You'll be charged 33% of your annualized savings that Trim gets you.
 If they aren't able to find you any savings on your bill – you pay nothing.